Devaaron7/Education-Website/README.md

 - Python Flask for setting up API / web routes to handle the webpage requests
 - SQL to create tables that store the users data
 - Python w/ Psycopg2 to create a basic CRUD application for updating the SQL database
+- Using free website hosting solutions like Github for the frontend & Heroku for the backend services
+- Implementing API services such as Dropbox to allow uploading & downloading features on the website

+Thank you for visiting my repository.
+Please feel free to reach out to me at aaron123t@gmail.com.